Command & Conquer: Yuri's Revenge: Soviet story branch

 A Soviet strike team manages to capture the Allied time machine.
-After a misuse, which takes the Soviets to the Cretaceous era, the Soviets arrives at San Francisco during the Soviet occupation and destroys Yuri's still-incomplete Psychic Dominator.
+After a misuse, which takes the Soviets to the Cretaceous era, the Soviets arrive at San Francisco during the Soviet occupation and destroy Yuri's still-incomplete Psychic Dominator.
 To prevent a future in which the Soviet Union loses the war to the Allies, the Soviet commander is put in charge of the assault on the Allied Chronosphere prototype in the Black Forest, Germany.
 This assault would have otherwise failed, as seen in Command & Conquer: Red Alert 2.
 Without the Chronosphere, the Soviet Union becomes the de facto world superpower and focuses on destroying Yuri.

 Yuri has occupied London.
 Having mind-controlled the Allied forces there, he starts slaughtering its citizens for raw materials and building a Psychic Dominator.
 To stop this, the Soviet forces infiltrate London and destroy a Psychic Beacon there, freeing the local Allied military from Yuri's mind control.
 A joint Allied-Soviet force then razes the Psychic Dominator minutes before it becomes operational.

 After rescuing the Soviet Premier, whose plane was shot down over Casablanca, Morocco, the Soviet commander is deployed to an uncharted island in the Pacific Ocean where Yuri has set up a large base.
 After an extensive battle, the base is captured.
 It is revealed to be a launch facility hosting a spacecraft programmed to fly to the Moon, which Yuri intends to use as a refuge when the Psychic Dominator network goes online.
 The Soviets use this rocket to send a specialized task force there, razing and looting Yuri's bases.

 Yuri is discovered in his ancestral home of Transylvania, where he has combined his own forces with mind-controlled Allied and Soviet forces around his stronghold.
 Despite his strength, however, the Soviet commander defeats Yuri's forces and razes Yuri's castle.
-In a last ditch effort, Yuri activates the time machine which he has stolen from San Francisco.
+In a last-ditch effort, Yuri activates the time machine which he has stolen from San Francisco.
 Soviet Lieutenant Zofia interferes, causing Yuri to travel to the early Cretaceous with depleted power reserves.
 Stranded in time, Yuri is eaten by a Tyrannosaurus Rex.
 The Soviet Union, having imposed communism over the entire world, begins to build its space program, ready to spread its glorious cause to the far reaches of space.